 In addition to the bridge railing replacement, the MBGR approaches and departures would be replaced as necessary, with transition railing between the guardrail and the proposed bridge railing.
-To provide a standard connection between the Midwest guardrail system (MGS) and the proposed bridge railing, 25 feet of existing guardrail would be removed and replaced with standard transition railing WB-31.
+To provide a standard connection between the guardrail and the proposed bridge railing, 25 feet of existing guardrail would be removed and replaced with standard transition railing WB-31.